-In fact, political science broadly refers to the study of governments, public policies and political behavior both in the United States and abroad, according to the American Political Science Association.
+Political science broadly refers to the study of governments, public policies and political behavior both in the United States and abroad, according to the American Political Science Association.
 And a degree in political science can help you develop a wide range of skills you can apply to numerous roles in many different fields.

 The Stanford Encyclopedia of Philosophy reveals that the field of political science is a social science that dates back 2,500 years with the works of Plato and Aristotle, who defined it as the "study of the state" and were interested in the greater good of their citizens.

-Today, using a variety of tools and methodologies, political scientists examine the processes, systems and political dynamics of countries and regions of the world and how they affect their constituents, according to the American Political Science Association.
-Some might look at why governments adopt certain policies or what issues drive citizens to vote.
+Using a variety of tools and methodologies, political scientists examine the processes, systems and political dynamics of countries and regions of the world and how they affect their constituents, according to the American Political Science Association.
+Some might look at why governments adopt particular policies or what issues drive citizens to vote.
 Some might develop surveys to predict political opinions or analyze voting trends, while others may focus on statistics to analyze election results, The College Board notes.